emdgroup/baybe/docs/userguide/userguide.md

-# Our super concepts
+# User guide

-This file contains super concepts.
+This file contains a general user guide for BayBE.

 ```{toctree}
 Campaigns <campaigns>